Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

-\begin{defn} A network $G$ has \emph{symmetric neighbors }if $N_{j}=N_{j'}$ for any $j,j'\in N_{i}$. \end{defn} In the undirected case, the graphs with symmetric neighbors are the complete network and complete bipartite networks.\footnote{ These are both special cases of our stochastic block model from Section \ref{subsec:Diverse-Signals}.} For directed graphs, the condition allows a larger variety of networks.
+\begin{defn} A network $G$ has \emph{symmetric neighbors} if, whenever $j,j'\in N_{i}$ for some $i$, then $N_{j}=N_{j'}$. \end{defn} In the undirected case, the graphs with symmetric neighbors are the complete network and complete bipartite networks.\footnote{These are both special cases of our stochastic block model from Section \ref{subsec:Diverse-Signals}, so Theorem \ref{thm:DiverseSignals} applies to these network structures when signal diversity is satisfied.} For directed graphs, the condition allows a larger variety of networks.

-Consider a sequence $\left(G_{n}\right)_{n=1}^{\infty}$ of strongly connected graphs with symmetric neighbors.
-Assume that all signal qualities are the same, equal to $\sigma^{2}$, and that $m=1$. \begin{prop} Under the assumptions in the previous paragraph, each $G_{n}$ has a unique equilibrium.
-There exists $\varepsilon>0$ such that the $\varepsilon$-perfect aggregation benchmark is not achieved at this equilibrium for any $n$. \end{prop} All agents are bounded away from our learning benchmark at the unique equilibrium.
+\begin{prop} Consider a sequence $\left(G_{n}\right)_{n=1}^{\infty}$ of strongly connected graphs with symmetric neighbors.
+Assume that all signal variances are equal, and that $m=1$.
+Then there is a unique equilibrium on each $G_n$, and there exists an $\varepsilon>0$ such that the $\varepsilon$-aggregation benchmark is not achieved by any agent $i$ at this equilibrium for any $n$. \end{prop} All agents have non-vanishing aggregation errors at the unique equilibrium.
 So all agents learn poorly compared to the diverse signals case.
-The proof of this proposition, and the proofs of all subsequent results, appear in Appendix \ref{sec:remaining-proofs}.
+The proof of this proposition, and the proofs of all subsequent results, appear in Appendix \ref{OA-sec:remaining-proofs}.

-This immediately implies that in environments not satisfying signal diversity, there are network distributions\textemdash for which aggregation fails in a strong sense.

-This failure of good aggregation is not due simply to a lack of sufficient information in the environment: On the complete graph with exchangeable (i.e., non-diverse) signals, a social planner who exogenously set weights for all agents could achieve $\varepsilon$-perfect aggregation for any $\varepsilon>0$ when $n$ is large.
-See Appendix \ref{sec:Socially-optimal-learning} for a formal statement, proof and numerical results.\footnote{ We thank Alireza Tahbaz-Salehi for suggesting this analysis.}
+This failure of good aggregation is not due simply to a lack of sufficient information in the environment: On the complete graph with exchangeable (i.e., non-diverse) signals, a social planner who set weights for all agents could achieve $\varepsilon$-aggregation for any $\varepsilon>0$ when $n$ is large.
+See Appendix \ref{OA-sec:Socially-optimal-learning} for a formal statement, proof and numerical results.\footnote{We thank Alireza Tahbaz-Salehi for suggesting this analysis.} In this sense, the social learning externalities are quite severe: a small change in weights for each individual could yield a very large benefit in a world of homogeneous signal types.